-This collection is a personal one.
-These photographs are not just my favorites—they are markers of change.
-Through them, I trace my journey in photography, my approach to storytelling, and the path of my own self-discovery.
+This collection is a marker of change.
+Through individual pictures, I trace my steps in photography, my approach to storytelling, and the path of my own self-discovery.

 Venezia